storageos/deploy/k8s/examples/FIO/remote-local-volumes/README.md

 ## Generate tests

-Initial test specs are defined already in the jobs and profiles directory.
+Initial test specs are already defined in the jobs and profiles directories.
-However, those are examples.
-In case of wanting other setups, you can generate the tests with the Job Generator.
+However, those are supplied as examples.
+If you wish to test other setups, you can generate the tests with the Job Generator.

 ### 4, 8, 16 and 32GB volumes